Cultivating Quality Code - A Comprehensive Review and Notes on 'Growing Object-Oriented Software Guided by Tests'

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Test driven development has been a subject of interest on this blog for a few years now and the first pot to come around was the classic book from Kent Beck: Test Drive Development by example.
-More recently I also wrote on my TDD journey as I was trying to focus on what would be the next steps on that.
+Test-driven development has been a subject of interest on this blog for a few years now and the first pot to come around was the classic book from Kent Beck: Test Drive Development by example.
+More recently I also wrote about my TDD journey as I was trying to focus on what would be the next steps on that.

-Following this discovery, I started reading the book “Growing object oriented software guided by tests” [1] which as the title says focus on the development of software guided by tests, the proposal is to use a double-loop TDD - From the bigger picture to the smallest part.
+Following this discovery, I started reading the book “Growing object-oriented software guided by tests” [1] which as the title says focuses on the development of software guided by tests, the proposal is to use a double-loop TDD - From the bigger picture to the smallest part.

-If I were to give a comparison between TDD by example and GOOS I would say that on one hand, TDD by Example, focuses on shifting the mindset for testing, approaching simple problems in a way that start with test first.
-On the other hand, GOOS focus on expanding this idea, focusing on testing applications end-to-end.
+If I were to give a comparison between TDD by example and GOOS I would say that on one hand, TDD by Example, focuses on shifting the mindset for testing, approaching simple problems in a way that starts with test first.
+On the other hand, GOOS focuses on expanding this idea, focusing on testing applications end-to-end.

-The notes in this post are just my thoughts around the GOOS book and also questions that came up during the process, I also use the book deliberately for exposing my ideas.
+The notes in this post are just my thoughts about the GOOS book and also questions that came up during the process, I also use the book deliberately for exposing my ideas.

 Enjoy!